-Even though the scheduling overlay network should be a tree, failures could cause the formation of a cycle of nodes.
-The system recovers from this situation by having each node examine its ancestor list on receiving it from its parent.
-If a node finds itself in that list, it knows that a cycle has occurred.
-The node attempts to break the cycle by obtaining the address of some other agent on its data distribution or communication overlays.
-However, if these are identical to the scheduling overlay, the node will be starved of work.
-If the agent is starved of work for more than a specified time, it self-destructs.
+Even though the overlay network should be a tree, failures could cause the formation of a cycle of nodes.
+This cycle of nodes will eventually run out of subtasks to compute.
+This situation is avoided by having each node examine its ancestor list on receiving it from its parent.
+If a node finds itself in that list, it knows that a cycle has occurred and its computation agent self-destructs.